The wireless network that you should use to connect laptops, tablets and phones is ‘eduroam’.

 Making a connection to the eduroam network is a little different from the sort of wireless networks that you may have seen before.
 It requires you to install an electronic certificate on your computer; how this is done varies from device to device.

-Apple (iPhones, iPads, MacBook), Windows 8 and latest Android devices
+Apple (iPhones, iPads, MacBooks), Windows 8, 8.1 and 10 and latest Android devices

 Select the ‘eduroam’ network in your Wi-Fi settings.
 This will prompt you for your QMUL username and password.
 You will need to enter your username in the format firstname.lastname@example.org (please note that this is NOT your email address).

 If this is the case, click on 'Continue' (Mac OSX), 'Accept' (iPhone and iPad) or 'Connect' (Windows 8, 8.1 and 10).

 Away from QMUL

-If you set up your device to connect here at QMUL it will often automatically connect you whenever you are in an area served by eduroam.
+If you set up your device to connect here at QMUL it will automatically connect you whenever you are in an area served by eduroam.

 Guidelines when using eduroam at QMUL

 Downloading or sharing copyright material, or accessing inappropriate material, will lead to the loss of computing privileges and possible disciplinary action.
 If you want to read more about IT related policies about accessing QMUL IT services, please visit our Policy page.